kunaldeo/django-livesettings3/docs/usage.rst

 Security and Restricting Access to Livesettings
 -----------------------------------------------

-In order to give non-superusers access to the settings, make sure to use the django user permission admin screen to give the desired user the *livesettings|setting|Can change settting*.
+In order to give non-superusers access to the /settings/ views, open Django Admin Auth screen and give the user or to its group the permission *livesettings|setting|Can change settting*.
+The same permission is needed to view the form and submit.
+Permissions for insert or delete and any permissions for "long setting" are ignored.

 ..
 Note::
-    Superusers will have access to this setting without enabling any specific permissions
+    Superusers will have access to this setting without enabling any specific permissions.

-Permissions for insert, delete or permission for longsetting are ignored and only the above-mentioned permission is used.
-The same permission is needed to read values.

 ..
 Note::
     Because of the security significance of livesettings, all views in livesettings support CSRF regardless of whether or not the
     CsrfViewMiddleware is enabled or disabled.

-If you want store sensitive information to livesettings on production site, e.g. a login password for a payment gateway to verify payments, we recommend removing permissions to livesettings at least from users which are logging in everyday.
-The most secure method is to export the settings and disable livesettings as described below.
+If you want to save a sensitive information to livesettings on production site (e.g. a password for logging into other web service) it is recommended not to grant permissions to livesettings to users which are logging in everyday.
+The most secure method is to export the settings and disable web access to livesettings as described below.
 Exporting settings itself is allowed only by the superuser.

-For password values it is recommended to define them by PasswordValue(... render_value=False) so that the actual password is not re-echoed to the browser.
-Though passwords are hidden by asterisks to human reader, they should still be considered accessible by attacker's javascripts.
-In other words, if a user can view the password fields, they could determine the
+Password values should be declared by `PasswordValue(... render_value=False)` that replaces password characters by asterisks in the browser.
+(Though hidden to a human observer, password is still accessible by attacker's javascripts or by connection eavesdropping.)

 Exporting Settings
 ------------------